wpidlib/WPID-Library-Docs/tutorials/Mechanism/Mechanism.md

 ### Initializing the Mechanism Object

-Now we can initalize the Mechanism using the liftGroup and the external gear ratio.
+Now we can initialize the Mechanism using the liftGroup and the external gear ratio.
 Here is the constructor:

 - `Mechanism(vex::motor_group motors, float gear_ratio)`